NGC 2301

-NGC 2301 is an open cluster in the constellation Monoceros.
-It was discovered by William Herschel in 1786.
-It is visible through 7x50 binoculars and it is considered the best open cluster for small telescopes in the constellation.
+NGC 2301 is an open cluster of stars in the constellation of Monoceros.
+It was discovered by German-English astronomer William Herschel in 1786.
+This formation is visible through 7x50 binoculars and it is considered the best open cluster for small telescopes in the constellation.
 It is located 5° WNW of Delta Monocerotis and 2° SSE of 18 Monocerotis.
 The brightest star of the cluster is an orange G8 subgiant star of 8.0 magnitude, but it is possible that it is a foreground star.
 The cluster contains also blue giants.
 The brightest main sequence star is a B9 star with magnitude 9.1.